Amr-said/ShAI-Bootcamp-Assignment/README.md

 ## Overview
 This project analyzes a dataset containing information about employee compensation within an organization.
 The dataset includes details such as salaries, job titles, and departmental information.
-The analysis covers basic data exploration, descriptive statistics, data cleaning, visualizations, grouped analysis, and correlation analysis.
+The analysis covers basic data exploration, descriptive statistics, data cleaning, visualizations, grouped analysis, and correlation analysis.[Hint: Most of the visualizations use plotly, to see it in the notebook you should download it.]

 ## Table of Contents
 - [Overview](#overview)